bibAtWork/cv/README.md

 - attributes in resume.json must be filled or removed, a key with an empty value (e.g. "" or null) is not allowed
 - the elegant theme does not support the attribute "image", instead it uses "picture" \(see [Issue 149](https://github.com/mudassir0909/jsonresume-theme-elegant/issues/149), [Issue 158](https://github.com/mudassir0909/jsonresume-theme-elegant/issues/158))
 - to include local images they must be referenced as relative path with  "http://" prefix \(see [Issue 258](https://github.com/jsonresume/resume-cli/issues/258)).
 As an alternative, you can upload your images to a publicly available hosting service (e.g., GitHub) and reference them with their URL.
+- Exporting your CV as PDF leads to not so nice page breaks, this is caused by the HTML to PDF conversion.
+Multiple solutions have been discussed ([Issue-385](https://github.com/jsonresume/resume-cli/issues/385), [Issue-413](https://github.com/jsonresume/resume-cli/issues/413#issuecomment-750454100)), but no satisfying solution has been found yet.

+## ToDo's
+* Configure automatic rendering and pdf export with resumd-cli (see [here](https://github.com/rbardini/resumed/tree/main/examples/with-pdf-export))

 ## Ideas